ForgeRock/forgeops-init/6.5/oauth2/development/README.md

     You can use amadmin / password to login as the am admin.
     You can use user.0  / password to login as a basic end-user.

+    Review the [Access the running platform](../README.md#accessing-the-running-platform) section of the general project README for more details.

 9. You can now start a sample OAuth2 client from the [Example OAuth 2 Clients Project](https://github.com/ForgeRock/exampleOAuth2Clients).

 10. You can stop the sample any time by just hitting Ctrl^c to exit skaffold.
 It will automatically remove the running processes.